tassyk/security/Security-Tools.md

 - [FEODO Tracker](https://feodotracker.abuse.ch/) : Feodo Tracker is a project of abuse.ch with the goal of sharing botnet C&C servers associated with the Feodo malware family (Dridex, Emotet/Heodo).
 - [#TotalHash](https://totalhash.cymru.com/) : #totalhash provides static and dynamic analysis of Malware samples.
 - [URLVoid](https://www.urlvoid.com/) : Website Reputation Checker (This service helps you detect potentially malicious websites)
+- [Packet Total](https://packettotal.com/) : PacketTotal is an engine for analyzing, categorizing, and sharing .pcap files.
+- [URLhaus](https://urlhaus.abuse.ch/) : URLhaus is a project from abuse.ch with the goal of sharing malicious URLs that are being used for malware distribution.

 ### Docker security